deadbok/groenholdt.net/content/projects/LAB-PSU/current-limiting-circuits-tested.md

 <br style="clear: both;" />

-Refering to the figure in [LAB Power Supply taking shape]($LOCALURL/projects/LAB-PSU/lab-power-supply-taking-shape.html) here is the rundown on the last parts.
+Refering to the figure in [LAB Power Supply taking shape]($LOCALURL/lab-power-supply-taking-shape.html) here is the run down on the last parts.

 5
 :   is the current limiting circuit on the positive rail.
 When the